J0xn1/j0xn1.github.io/_posts/2026-09-11-iam-privesc-writeup.md

 CloudGoat deployed a low-privilege IAM user (`raynor`) with what looked like a minimal, read-only policy.
 But AWS IAM policies keep version history up to five versions per managed policy and old versions don't disappear when a policy is updated unless someone explicitly deletes them.

-Inspecting the policy's version history revealed the problem immediately:
+Analyzing the policy's version history revealed the problem immediately:

 | Version | Permissions |
 |---|---|